ilastik/ilastik.github.io/documentation/multicut/multicut.md

 ## What it is and why you need it

 This workflow allows you to segment images based on boundary information.
 Given a boundary probability map, it breaks the image up into superpixels and then merges them to recover segments limited by closed surfaces (no dangling edges).
 The main algorithm, known as multicut or correlation clustering, was presented in [this paper](http://ieeexplore.ieee.org/document/6126550/) by B. Andres.
-Its applications to biological image analysis can be found in, for example, [connectomics data](http://link.springer.com/chapter/10.1007%2F978-3-642-33712-3_56) or [bright field and phase contrast images](http://link.springer.com/chapter/10.1007/978-3-319-10404-1_2).
+Its applications to biological image analysis can be found in, for example, [connectomics data](http://link.springer.com/chapter/10.1007%2F978-3-642-33712-3_56) or [bright field and phase contrast images](http://link.springer.com/chapter/10.1007/978-3-319-10404-1_2) or any other kind of imaging which uses membrane staining.

 ## How to use it